rishabh-sonal/Aiva/README.md

 touch .env
 ```

-Update your .env file with the following.
-You can see your .env by typing sudo nano .env or just by clicking on the file if you are in VS Code.
+Update your .env file with the following

 ```plain
 OPEN_AI_ORG=enter-you-key-here